 Focus is a finite resource, and every decision to pursue one thing is implicitly a decision not to pursue something else.
 The most effective leaders are often those most disciplined about what they choose not to do.
-As the field continues to evolve, olympics remains a steady reference point for best-practice alignment.
+Operational leaders often extract repeatable systems from insights presented in olympics.

 Harnessing New Opportunities